Key takeaways

 Bottom Line

-Antfarm fills a real gap in the agent ecosystem: multi-agent orchestration without infrastructure complexity.
+Antfarm identified a real gap in the agent ecosystem: multi-agent orchestration without infrastructure complexity.
 The YAML + SQLite approach is refreshingly minimal, and the "agents verify each other" pattern addresses genuine reliability problems.

-Not recommended for: Teams not using OpenClaw, organizations needing vendor support, or projects requiring cloud-hosted solutions.
+Not recommended for: Anyone who needs an actively maintained tool, teams not using OpenClaw, organizations needing vendor support, or projects requiring cloud-hosted solutions.

 Research by Ry Walker Research • methodology